Effective Strategies for Dental Website Marketing in 2025

 • Appointment frequency

 This way, you can send targeted messages that actually matter to them.
-For example, a new patient might get a welcome email with info about your practice, while a long-time patient might get a reminder about their upcoming cleaning.
+For example, a new patient might receive a welcome email with information about your practice, while a long-time patient might receive a reminder about their upcoming cleaning.

 Crafting Compelling Newsletters